Rogomi/Traxion-ProjectLego-TechDoc/web-frontend.md

 ### PROGRAMMING LANGUAGE

-Project LEGO Web uses JavaScript for development.
+UMS Web uses JavaScript for development.

 With it being a web application, it uses HTML for markup and CSS for styling.